cmla-psu/matrixqueries/README.md

 The code consists of the following parts.

+- **matrix_query.py** : Implementation of the class matrix_query
+  - Use conjugate gradient method to find newton's step
+  - Use armijo's rule to find step size
+- **common.py** : Commonly used functions
+  - Inequality constraint functions for variance and privacy cost
-- Initialization
+  - Objective function
-- Derivatives Caculation
+  - Derivatives calculation
-- Hessian Caculation
+  - Hessian calculation : avoid using kronecker product
-  - Avoid Kronecker Product
+- **matrixop.py** : matrix operations
+  - is_pos_def : determine whether a matrix is postive definite or not
+  - matrix_3d_broadcasting : help function for gradient calculation
+- **privacy.py** : privacy analysis
+  - Calculate privacy cost and privacy cost vector
+- **workload.py** : generate matrix
+  - Workload matrix W
+  - Basis matrix B
+  - Index matrix V
-  - Vectorization
+  - Variance bound c
-- Conjugate Gradient Method
-- Stopping Criteria
-- Armijo's Rule for Step Size
-- Compare with HB Method
+- **config.py** : configuration parameters

 ### Usage

-Simply run the main function, change the parameter $n$ for different settings.
+Simply run the main function in matrix_query.py, change the parameter n​ for different settings.
 You can also change the hyperparameters in the code to achieve more accurate result.